fever324/NLP-Projects/Project4/report.md

 Similar to the genre classification, we could implement the humor categorization method using machine learning approaches.
 For example, we could use Naive Bayes classifier to train a model to distinguish humor type.
 Since feature selection is critical to Naive Bayes classifier, we would like to different feature set that is currently proposed to implement the classifier we want.

 #### 4.3 Model Training
 After proprocessing and categorization part, we will let turkers to rate the humor level of each sentence given a certain text corpus.
 With these ample training data set, what we need is to train another classifier to rate other text corpus accordingly.
-I recommend using SVM this time because there seems to be huge amount of features going in our system.
+We recommend using SVM this time because there seems to be huge amount of features going in our system.

 ### 5. Implementation